btnguyenPersonal/edit/tasks.md

 - fileExplorer (current one is trash and i never use it) actually make it good now

 ## DONE
+- copy/paste files in fileExplorer
+    - will have to put some extra code in clipboard for macos and linux differences i think
+    - need to be able to paste when on a file, and have it go to parent folder and paste
+- delete files in fileExplorer
+- new files/directory in fileExplorer
+- rename files
+    - remember to update harpoon and call changeFile(); if changing current file

 - add filetree on left side, that has to be toggled open/closed, and allows you to just click through all the files really quick to see which one you want
     - fix status bar abstraction for calculating where to render stuff on the status bar (offset stuff)
     - need to change